bsmith89/strain-corr/doc/manuscript/manuscript.md

 depth of species marker genes excluding those genes with the 15% highest and lowest depth.
 Species-free samples were defined as those with an estimated species depth of < 0.0001x.
-Genes were selected using a depth-ratio threshold of 0.2 and a correlation threshold of 0.4 in order to strike a balance between sensitivity and specificity.
+Genes were selected using a depth ratio threshold of 0.2 and a correlation threshold of 0.4 in order to strike a balance between sensitivity and specificity.

 ### Gene family annotation